75

 Image Macro

-Following the broadcast of the episode, this quote was repeated several times as non sequitur comments on a blog post about rapper Tupac Shakur’s death in 2006[20] and on the Wu Tang Corps forum[3] in 2007.
-Twice that year, the phrase was also given as a piece of advice on how to court someone via texting on the Phantasy Star Online Forums[21] and the Body Building Forums.[22]
+Following the broadcast of the episode, the quote was repeated several times in the comments of a post on the hip-hop blog Nahright[20] on September 13th, 2006.
+It was repeated again on the Wu Tang Corps forum[3] on February 19th, 2007.
+The phrase was given as a piece of advice on how to court someone via texting on the Phantasy Star Online Forums[21] on March 7th and on the Body Building Forums[22] on July 1st.

-The phrase was turned into a set of image macros featuring stock photographs[2] of a man and a woman sitting at desks in the summer of 2007.
-One of the first places this set was seen was on humor site My Confined Space[4] on June 10th, 2007.
-In August, just the first half was reposted to photo sharing site EvilMilk[23], where it has been viewed over 76,000 times.
+The phrase was used in a set of image macros featuring stock photographs[2] of a man and a woman sitting at desks (shown above) on the humor site My Confined Space[4] on June 10th, 2007.
+The first half was reposted to the photo sharing site EvilMilk[23] on August 24th, where it was viewed over 76,000 times within four years.
+The image macros were subsequently reposted on various sites including Reddit[5], Tumblr[6], the Bodybuilding forums[7] and the SadFace[8] forums.

 Spread